 Standard Response Protocol

 Tigard-Tualatin School District, utilizes the Standard Response Protocol (SRP) for its emergency response procedures, in partnership with Tigard and Tualatin Police departments.
-The Standard Response Protocol utilizes the following four actions:
+The Standard Response Protocol utilizes the following five actions:

 All District students and staff will receive training and experience drills of these actions over the course of the school year.